 Is there lead in your kid’s water bottle?
 You can’t see, taste, or smell lead in drinking water, so you’ll be hard-pressed to know.
-The government — through the Environmental Protection Agency — should be on top of monitoring lead levels in water, but too often they fail.
+The government — through the Environmental Protection Agency — should be on top of monitoring lead levels in water, but too often they fail to do so.
 Just go ask a citizen of Flint, Michigan, or Newark, New Jersey.
 Where government oversight fails, water lead test kits and lead water filters can step in.
-They aren’t a long-term end-all solution — that’s what political action is for — but they are a solid safety net, assuming you purchase the right filter.
+They aren’t a long-term, end-all solution — that’s what political action is for — but they are a solid safety net, if you purchase the right filter.

-Coway's water purifier also gets the WQA seal and is a countertop water purifier that filters up to 300 gallons of water per filter set.
+- Coway Aquamega 100 is an easy installation countertop water purifier that filters up to 300 gallons of water per filter set

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.